LiquidRazor/ListDisplay/docs/api/list-display.fieldschema.label.md

 ## FieldSchema.label property

-Label shown in the header.
+Label shown in the header column.

 **Signature:**